PradyothVelagapudi/The-Struggle-For-Ardakia/ReadMe.txt

 Now, Ardakia has 18 major towns.
 Each town has 3 values:
 - Loyalty
-	- Shows the percent of the population in a town that supports the government
+	- Shows the percent of the population in a town that supports the government.
+Green towns have >50% loyalty.
 - Development
 	- Shows the total economic value in a town, on a scale from 1-10
 - Corruption